iov-one/docs/docs/weave/design/02-transactionhandling.md

 - a handler that processes `CheckTx` and `DeliverTx` (like `http.Handler`)
 - and optionally a `Ticker` that is called every `BeginBlock` if you have repeated tasks.

-The merkelized data store automatically supports `Queries` (with proofs), and the initial handshake to sync with tendermint on startup.
+The merkelized data store automatically supports `Queries` (with proofs), and the initial handshake to sync with Tendermint on startup.

 ## Transactions